Do’s and Don’ts of Text Message Marketing in Real Estate

 - DO send a PERSONAL text message to a potential client.
 It is best to identify yourself and be clear about why you are texting.

 - DO provide an option for them to opt out of further messages.
 That means if the homeowner texts back and asks you to stop texting them, you stop.
 If you text again after a stop request, you are in violation.
-Better still, include a line at the end of your text that says something like, “Reply STOP to opt out of future messages” to insure you are clear.
+Better still, include a line at the end of your text that says something like, “Reply STOP to opt out of future messages” to ensure you are clear.

 - DO NOT use an auto-texting service or a bulk-text service or any automated service to send the text message.
 Any text automation violates the FCC regulations.
 That means you, the human, must compose the message and send it yourself.
 One at a time.

 - DO NOT text numbers that are listed on the National Do Not Call Registry.
 You can’t text message them (or call them), unless the receiver provides written consent to receive text messages BEFORE you send any messages.
 This means your lead provider needs to indicate all numbers, including cell phone numbers, that are on the DNC list.
 By the way, Landvoice does this.

 It’s that simple.
 You can send text messages to begin the conversation with a potential customer IF you follow the rules.
 And remember, rules do change and it's a good idea to check FCC regulations regularly before you begin.

 I suggest using a service provider that can do all the work of finding phone numbers for you.
 Better yet, I recommend using Landvoice’s Pro service to receive up to 95% of all numbers, including cell phone numbers.